MrAlias/sudo/README.md

 * The sudo package.
 * The main sudo configuration file (*/etc/sudoers*).
-* The rkhunter database if the rkhunter package is installed.
+* Potentially the rkhunter database if the rkhunter package is installed.

 ### Beginning with sudo

-To provide a basic setup all that is needed is something like this:
+To install sudo with a basic configuration:

 ```puppet
 include sudo